breatheco-de/main-documentation/README.md

 ### Right now, the project is divided in three main products:
 - Tools: Stuff you can download to learn and build software faster.
 - Libraries: Some libraries targeted to fix recurrent coding challenges like: Session Management, Notifications, etc.
-- Apps: We build software
+- Apps: We build software for teaching purposes only.
+- APIs: Assets for teachers.

 ## How to contribute
 You can contribute to BreatheCode in two different ways: